dikortis/LetsTalkETC/Episodes/Episode_9.md

 question I wanted to ask you earlier and
-I really want to ask so let's go with your example of the the blockchain car door opener okay and then of course you can have a house door opener and then money is on the blockchain and we know that block chain is sensor proof so as more and more of our our the functionality of our lives is on the blockchain and nobody can stop the blockchain nobody could sensor can you see that it it's there's like this mysterious entity that's all of a sudden taking taking over more and more of our lives that that nobody controls that
+I really want to ask so let's go with your example of the the blockchain car door opener and then of course you can have a house door opener and then money is on the blockchain and we know that blockchain is sensor proof so as more and more of our our the functionality of our lives is on the blockchain and nobody can stop the blockchain nobody could sensor can you see that it's there's like this mysterious entity that's all of a sudden taking taking over more and more of our lives that that nobody controls that